codeintegrity-ai/mutahunter/README.md

 # Or, work with Anthropic's models
 $ export ANTHROPIC_API_KEY=your-key-goes-here

-# Run Mutahunter on a specific file. **Note:** Make sure coverage report is generated and correspons to the test command.
+# Run Mutahunter on a specific file.
+# Coverage report should correspond to the test command.
 $ mutahunter run --test-command "pytest tests/unit" --code-coverage-report-path "coverage.xml" --only-mutate-file-paths "app_1.py" "app_2.py"

 # Run mutation testing on modified files based on the latest commit